mcpride/MassTransit.Integration.Composition/README.md

 ## Sagas

 The usage of sagas with the Microsoft Extensibility Framework in the manner of Masstransit is a little bit more complicated.
 Yo have to register the saga itself and a repository for this type of saga.
 Also you must give MEF a way to inject a Guid in a constructor, because Masstansit requires such a constructor signature for saga implementations.
-MEF doen't really use this but it has to know how it could be handled.
+MEF doesn't really use this but it has to know how it could be handled.
 One solution could be the following dummy implementation:

 ```C#